google-coral/coralmicro/README.md

 - Valiant is a device based on RT1176.
 - This repository contains a CMake-based build system for the device.
-- At the moment, all samples target the RT1170-EVK.

 ## CMake setup
 It's recommended to have CMake put all artifacts into a build directory to not dirty the tree.
+By default, this will build for P0 in Release mode.
 ```
 mkdir -p build
 cd build